 As part of the StatPREP project, we have also been developing apps.
-The StatPREP philosophy is to be data front-and-center in statistics.
-Consequently, our apps are based entirely in displays of data.
+The StatPREP philosophy is to put data front-and-center in statistics.
+Consequently, our apps are based almost entirely in displays of data.
 And each app uses a standard graphical modality for displaying data.
 We do add annotations – in particular, confidence intervals – and many of the apps display resampling in the same space as the original data.

 You can try them out by following these links.
 (We recommend that you open the links one at a time in a new browser tab.
 There’s no point in opening them all at once.)

-Note for those using the original alpha release.
-We are gradually re-writing the apps to include better documentation and to display better on small screens such as mobile phones.
+(Note for those using the original alpha release.
+We are gradually re-writing the apps to include better documentation and to display better on small screens such as mobile phones.)